An Explosion of Color

 One very important difference between color and monochromatic photography is this: in black and white you suggest; in color you state.
 Much can be implied by suggestion, but statement demands certainty… absolute certainty. — Paul Outerbridge

 Yes, I am perfectly capable of reading a calendar.
 I see that it is still June.
 But my self-imposed month of black and white only is over.
 These cars, these beautiful old machines, demand color.
 They are bold, and make a statement.
+If you’re interested in the schwinn ranger 2.6 fs, you can try looking for it on Shoppok, where you might find some available listings.

 I love black and white.
 I do.
 And all its shades and variants.
 Duotone, split tones.
 I love using monochrome to play up drama, or to suggest more in a photo.
 I read a quote that a good color photo is a good black and white photo.
 I don’t believe that to be necessarily true.
 There are times that I believe the splendor of color that we see in the world is required to make a photograph work.
 Or if not required, than at least central to elements that make a particular photograph work or not.